 Yes, Sadaqah Jariyah can be given to a mosque in the form of assistance to construct buildings/services, provide educational materials, plant trees/gardens or any other long-term feature.

 There are limitless forms of Sadaqah Jariyah – our imagination is our limit!
-In short, as long as your project is of benefit to others and helps over the long-term, using halal sources/means.
+In short, as long as your project provides ongoing benefit to others, using halal sources/means.

 Zakat is a type of charity stipulated as obligatory (for those that meet the threshold) by Allah (SWT) in the Holy Qur’an.
 It can be used for both short-term and long-term purposes.

-Sadaqah Jariyah is a voluntary form of charity that refers to long-term charity only.
+Sadaqah Jariyah is a voluntary form of charity that refers to ongoing charity only.

 Whilst many people give Sadaqah Jariyah when something bad happens for example the death of a loved one (offering charity in their name), this is not a requirement, however does offer multiple blessings and can help with the grieving process.
 In addition, offering a memorial to a loved one and giving charity in Islam is important during happier, more prosperous times as a gesture of thanks to Allah (SWT).